-WWII Records in the Cartographic Research Room
+WWII Records in the Cartographic Branch

 Although they vary in style, composition, and technique, all of the documents reflect the time and purpose for which they were created.
 Major battles and minor skirmishes are depicted in time frames that range from minutes to daily order of battle to historical summaries of entire campaigns.
-Subjects are as disparate as German espionage activities in Mexico during World War I to analysis of soil and rock composition on the Normandy beaches during World War II.
+Subjects vary from German espionage activities in Mexico during World War II to analysis of soil and rock composition on the Normandy beaches during World War II.

 These maps cover many areas of the world, and the mapping continues today under the successor, the Defense Mapping Agency (RG 456).
-World War II mapping is worldwide for military operations on land, at sea, and in the air, and covers various aspects of the military campaigns from intelligence gathering and planning to execution and historical analysis.
+Mapping is worldwide for World War II military operations on land, at sea, and in the air, and covers various aspects of the military campaigns from intelligence gathering and planning to execution and historical analysis.

-World War II brought a rapid acceleration in the use of aerial photography of foreign areas for both military operations and mapping purposes.
-The Section holds World War II aerial images covering parts of the European, Mediterranean, and Pacific Theaters of Operation, taken by units of the U.S. and Allied Air Forces.
-Included are both vertical mapping photography and oblique reconnaissance photography.
-The Section also holds approximately 1.2 million prints of aerial photographs taken by the Germany military.
-Coverages are widespread--Europe (from the British Isles to the Ural Mountains), the Middle East, and North Africa are included in this collection.
+The RG 373 cartographic series German Flown Aerial Photographs, 1939-1945, or GX Prints, contains approximately 1.2 million prints of aerial photographs taken by the Germany military.
+Coverage is widespread- Europe (from the British Isles to the Ural Mountains), the Middle East, and North Africa are included in this collection.
 Many of the prints are annotated to indicate military installations and defenses; other prints are marked to show potential bombing targets.
 While the scale and quality of the photographs in this collection vary considerably, the imagery provides unique wartime coverages of many of the contested areas.